koinos/koinos-docs/docs/content/quickstart/developers-guide.md

 *** No errors detected
 ```

 It may be useful to start a test but have it wait for the debugger to be attached.
-Boost provides this useful feature so you can leverage it by adding `--wait_for_debugger` to the test binary invocation.
+Boost provides this feature, you can leverage it by adding `--wait_for_debugger` to the test binary invocation.

 ```sh
 ./koinos_tests -t statedb_tests/basic_test -l message --wait_for_debugger